RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Model and Overview

 \subsection{Threat Model}

-In our protocol, we assume a Byzantine adversary who corrupts less than $g=n/3$ nodes.
-The corrupted nodes can collude with each other act out arbitrary behaviours such as sending invalid information or remaining silent.
-It is assumed that the adversary corrupts the fixed part of the nodes, which is different from the roundly adaptive attackers in~\cite{kokoris2017omniledger,luu2016secure,zamanirapidchain}.
-In reality, validators rarely have the same capabilities and secure protection, i.e., some nodes are easily corrupted while others are more robust.
+We assume a Byzantine adversary who corrupts less than $f=n/3$ nodes.
+The corrupted nodes can collude with each other and conduct arbitrary behaviours such as sending invalid information or remaining silent.
+It is assumed that the adversary corrupts the fixed part of the nodes, which is different from the slowly adaptive attackers in~\cite{kokoris2017omniledger,luu2016secure,zamani2018rapidchain}.
+We argue that in a practical system, validators rarely have the same capabilities and secure protection, \textit{i.e.}, some nodes are easily corrupted while others are more robust.
 Besides, our system only kicks out a node when it misbehaves as the shard leader.
-Thus, for the adversary's benefit, it is more realistic to control a fixed part of corrupted nodes to pretend to be good nodes until they get high reputations or even are selected as shard leaders, then suddenly launch an attack to the system.
-Therefore, this paper considers three attacker strategies as follows.
+Thus, for the adversary's benefit, it is more realistic to control the fixed parts of the nodes and pretend to be good nodes until they get higher reputations or are even selected as shard leaders.
+They can then suddenly launch an attack on the system.
+Thus, this paper considers three attacker strategies as follows: